-3.3.1.
+3.4.1.
 Arctic hydrographic structure

-A vertical section through the Arctic Ocean, chosen to sample the major Arctic water masses, was compared between the four-year averaged UH8to2 model and WOA18 climatology (fig. 8).
+A vertical section through the Arctic Ocean, chosen to sample the major Arctic water masses, was compared between the four-year averaged UH8to2 model and WOA18 climatology (Fig. 8).
 Both the climatology and the model output show a halocline-stratified Arctic Ocean, with consistent regional patterns.
-The eastern Arctic is warmer and saltier, while the Beaufort gyreinfluenced western Arctic is cooler and fresher, with the transition between basins occurring near the north pole at the Lomonosov ridge.
+The eastern Arctic is warmer and saltier, while the Beaufort gyre-influenced western Arctic is cooler and fresher, with the transition between basins occurring near the north pole at the Lomonosov ridge.
 Subsurface Atlantic Water appears in both the UH8to2 model and WOA18 climatology, and is shallower and warmer in the eastern Arctic than in the west.

 Differences between the UH8to2 model and climatology become apparent in this comparison as well.
-The UH8to2 Atlantic Water is warmer than in the WOA18 climatology in both the western and eastern Arctic (fig. 8 a, b and c).
-The UH8to2 model additionally lacks the subtle sub-surface temperature maximum between 50-100 m depth in western Arctic.
-This temperature maximum is associated with Pacific Summer Water (Timmermans et al., 2014).
-The strength of the halocline stratification also differs between the model and climatology, with the UH8to2 model exhibiting a saltier surface and fresher subsurface in the upper 100 m of the western Arctic, where Ekman convergence associated with the Beaufort Gyre results in a concentration of surface fresh water (fig. 8 d, e and f, Proshutinsky et al. (2019)).
-As salinity controls stratification in this region, the effect is reduced stratification in the upper ocean in the UH8to2 model relative to the WOA18 climatology.
+The UH8to2 Atlantic Water is warmer than in the WOA18 climatology in both the western and eastern Arctic (Fig. 8a, b and c).
+The UH8to2 model additionally lacks the subtle sub-surface temperature maximum between 40-100 m depth in the western Arctic associated with Pacific Summer Water (Timmermans et al., 2014).
+The strength of the halocline stratification also differs between the model and climatology, with the UH8to2 model exhibiting a saltier surface and fresher subsurface in the upper 100 m of the western Arctic (Fig. 8d, e and f), where Ekman convergence associated with the Beaufort Gyre results in a concentration of surface fresh water (Proshutinsky et al., 2019).
+As salinity controls stratification in this region, a weaker salinity gradient in the UH8to2 model results in reduced stratification in the upper ocean relative to the WOA18 climatology.
 These differences, and their implications for heat storage and transport in the modeled Arctic, will be explored further in the following sections.

 During the years of the model run, 25 ITPs were deployed in the Arctic Ocean, primarily in the western Arctic (Table 1), providing a basis for comparing the UH8to2 model with concurrent observations.
 We approach this comparison in two ways: first, instantaneous ITP observations are compared to mean model fields.
-For this comparison, we use the four-year mean for modeled Atlantic Water depth, Atlantic Water temperature, the four-year September mean for Pacific Summer Water temperature, and the four-year mean over January through March of the model mixed layer depths (fig. 10).
+For this comparison, we use the four year mean for modeled Atlantic Water depth, Atlantic Water temperature, and Pacific Summer Water temperature, and the four year mean over January through March of the model mixed layer depths (Fig. 9).
 This method allows for us to understand the ITP observations in the context of larger scale spatial patterns, with the disadvantage that we compare instantaneous observations with mean model fields.
 As a second approach, we compare observed ITP profiles with the daily average model characteristics at the time and location the ITP profile was initiated.
-While this still necessitates comparing a pointwise observation with a model value from a finite-sized grid cell and over a daily average, the sampling strategy between the observed and modeled ocean is much more similar.
-We consider "average profiles" over the eastern and western Arctic across both the modeled and observed ITP deployments (fig. 11).
+While this still necessitates comparing a pointwise observation with a model value from a finitesized grid cell and over a daily average, the sampling strategy between the observed and modeled ocean is much more similar.
+We consider "average profiles" over the eastern and western Arctic across both the modeled and observed ITP deployments (Fig. 10).
 We additionally note that multiple factors may contribute to differences between observed and modeled profiles; for instance, ice may be present at the location of an observed ITP profile but absent in that model location, or vice versa.
 However, larger-scale hydrographic patterns are consistent across both methods of model-observation comparison.

-3.3.2.
+3.4.2.
 Atlantic Water